 Composite resin fillings became popular in the 1990’s and are made with a mixture of plastic and glass.
 They are more cosmetically appealing than amalgam as they are tooth-colored rather than silver, though they tend to be slightly more expensive and less durable than amalgam fillings.
 Composites need to be hardened with an ultraviolet light and the procedure can take slightly longer than amalgams but is still completed in one visit to your dentist’s office.

-If you need to schedule an appointment at Holub Dentistry for a filling or any other dental need, call our office at (541) 485-8717 or contact us through our website.
+If you need to schedule an appointment at McKim and Platt Dentistry for a filling or any other dental need, call our office at (541) 485-8717 or contact us through our website.